Can my company earn the rental from property that I own?

 any such rent as is received by the said other person and which would otherwise, but for the said donation, settlement or other disposition, have been received by the donor, shall be deemed to have been received by the donor.

 So, there it is.
-If it’s person that owns the property, the net rental is taxed in thsat person’s hands.
+If the donating person owns the property, the net rental is taxed in that person’s hands.

 3 comments